DanielFerguson/helpinghomes.com.au/README.md

 - [ ] Add spatie/x-ray to build pipeline
 - [ ] Setup deployment to Forge server.
 - [ ] Add appropriate license to project (MIT?).
+- [ ] Setup laravel socialite apple driver.
+- [ ] Test logging into each of the drivers.
 - [ ] Create /help page.
 - [ ] Create /about page.
 - [ ] Create observer for offers